 Airport security staff can also sometimes get concerned about large numbers of chargers and cables when they show up on X-ray machines.
 Keeping them all in one place makes them much easier to take out for inspection if necessary.

-The bag doesn't need to be particularly large, but it does need to be sturdy since metal prongs will tear a hole right through flimsy mesh.
+The bag doesn't need to be particularly large, but it does need to be sturdy since metal prongs will tear a hole right through the flimsy mesh.
 A three-liter (~100 fl. oz) dry sack is ideal for this, and it gives the added benefit of keeping the water out if your main bag gets unexpectedly soaked.

 While longer cables can be useful while traveling (especially when power sockets are, inevitably, half-way up a wall), they're a pain to transport.
-The longer they are, the greater the clutter and chance of getting tangled up with everything else.
+The longer they are, the greater the clutter and the chance of getting tangled up with everything else.

 That's where automatic cable winders come in handy.
 After inserting one end and activating the winding mechanism, the rest of the cable gets wrapped around the winder to keep things tidy and reduce the chance of damage.